 The amount of torque required to tighten or loosen a joint is determined by its length, size, and type, as well as the quality of the fastener and the lubricant used.

 An electric hydraulic pump distributes power from the power supply to the hydraulic wrench through twin high-pressure tubing.
 After starting, it generates pressure through the motor inside.
 Then it transfers hydraulic oil from inside to the hydraulic wrench through the tubing medium and then pushes the piston rod of the hydraulic wrench driving the front section of the twist.
 Finally, the ratchet wheel can move the driveshaft to complete the bolt’s pre-tightening task.

-Electric hydraulic pumps are among the supporting goods for hydraulic wrenches, such as solenoid valve drive (electric) or compressed air drive (pneumatic).
+Electric hydraulic pumps are among the supporting goods for hydraulic wrenches, such as solenoid valve drives (electric) or compressed air drives (pneumatic).
 The hydraulic wrench’s working head comprises three primary components: